-There are a lot of things to remember when you’re moving.
+There lots of things to remember when you’re moving.
 Do you have everything?
 Did you forget anything?
 Are all your affairs in order?
 Along with that, is our new home ready to move into?
-Making sure it’s safe for kids and it’s the place you want are both very important—but you also have to let people know where it is.
+Making sure it’s safe for kids and it’s the place you want are both very important—but you also have to let people know where you are moving to.
 Here’s everything you need to know about changing your address.

 How to change your address

 Just before you move into your new home (preferably when you’re all packed up and about to start moving stuff over), change your address.
-To change your address with the US post office, you’ll need to fill out a form online or in-person.
+To change your address with the US post office, it is easiest to fill out a form online or you can go into the post office and do it in-person.
 You can also do it by mail.

-Just fill out the form, double check to make sure you listed the new address correctly, and pay the fee (it’s usually a small fee, like $1 or so).
+Just fill out the moving form, double check to make sure you listed the new address correctly, and pay the fee (on line, it’s usually a small fee, like $1 or so).
 It’s an all around easy and painless process.

-Once this is done, make sure to change your address on other places where you may have listed it (Amazon, streaming services, your bank account, etc.)
+Once this is done, make sure to change your address on other places where you may have listed your residency.
+(Amazon, streaming services, your bank account, etc.)

 When to change it

-Since you’ll be packing up and moving as soon as possible, make sure to change your address before moving.
-We recommend you do this approximately two weeks prior to moving to give yourself enough time to pack up and be out of the house.
-You should never worry about losing your mail in the allotted time.
-You can gather them up when you move in officially.
-It usually takes seven days for it to fully go through.
+Since you’ll be packing up and moving as soon as possible, make sure to change your address before actually moving.
+We recommend you do it approximately two weeks prior to moving to give yourself enough time to pack up and be out of the house. and into your new digs You should never worry about losing your mail.
+You can gather it up when you move in officially.
+It usually takes seven days for your transition in mail service to fully go through.

 Who should know about your address change